djcasper1975/Meshify/README.md

-THIS ACCOUNT WILL BE CLOSED ON THE 30TH I DONT USE 2 STEP VERIFICATIONS.
-SO I MAY USE [MARKCOULTOUS.COM](https://markcparanormal.com/) until i create a website for this project. there will be no more codes given only releases there's also a Facebook group here. https://www.facebook.com/groups/903502501920003/?ref=share  this is where updates will be posted. sorry but I'm forced to leave github.

 Meshify has the potential to be a powerful tool that brings together the best of mesh networking and LoRa communication, offering users a unique and versatile experience.
 Here’s why you should be excited to try it out:

 Two Versions to Fit Your Needs: